Ryan Zinke: Montana Senate (2009–2013)

 Zinke was elected to the Montana Senate in 2008, serving from 2009 to 2013, representing the city of Whitefish.
 While serving in the State Senate, he "was widely seen as a moderate Republican" but drifted to the right.
 Zinke was selected as chair of the Senate Education Committee and promoted technology in the classroom, rural access to education and local control over schools.
 He also served on the Senate Finance and Claims Committee.
 As a state senator, Zinke was also a member of the SEMA-supported State Automotive Enthusiast and Leadership Caucus, a bipartisan group of state lawmakers sharing an appreciation for automobiles.

-Global warming and clean energy

 In 2008, Zinke said he "support[s] increased coal production for electrical generation and believe[s] it can and should be done with adequate environmental safeguards" and that he "believe[s] the use of alternate energy sources and clean coal is preferred over petroleum based fuels".
 In 2010, he signed a letter calling global warming "a threat multiplier for instability in the most volatile regions of the world" and saying that "the clean energy and climate challenge is America's new space race".
-The letter spoke of "catastrophic" costs and "unprecedented economic consequences" that would result from failing to act on climate change and asked then-President Obama and then-Speaker of the House Nancy Pelosi to champion sweeping clean-energy and climate legislation.
+The letter spoke of "catastrophic" costs and "unprecedented economic consequences" that would result from failing to act on climate change and asked President Barack Obama and Speaker of the House Nancy Pelosi to champion sweeping clean energy and climate legislation.